yjie2366/dtf-docs/docs/source/build.rst

 How to Build
 ============

-Recent DTF library and DTF-based PnetCDF library can be downloaded from `DTF github repository`_.
+Recent DTF library and DTF-based PnetCDF library can be downloaded from the `DTF github repository`_.

 .. _DTF github repository: https://github.com/maneka07/DTF/